-As long as you could replenish his Energy reserves, Charizard eradicated all opposition.
+As long as you could replenish his energy reserves, Charizard eradicated all opposition.
 Not bad a price to pay for such fearsome power.

 Stage 1/ Water

-- Dragon Rage (3 Energy) Scores a potent 50 damage!
+- Dragon Rage (3 Energy) Simply scores a potent 50 damage.

 Hopefully today's list highlighted some awesome Pokemon and let old fans revisit classic cards.
 These guys may not match the strength of modern Pokemon cards, but we can still appreciate the legacy they left and the place they held in our hearts.

 Feel free to vote for your favorite, and I'll see you at our countdown of the TCG's first expansion: the Jungle set!

 Questions & Answers